rileyteige/flight-lessons/Instrument Rating/ILS-LOC-Approaches.md

 Explain a precision approach versus a non-precision approach.

-Discuss hardware on the ground (LOC typically 1000' departure end of runway, 3-6° of course width tailored to provide 700' at threshold; GS on the left side of the approach end of the runway with approx. 1.4° width).

-Explain DH (typically 200' AGL) versus MDA and runway environment (14 CFR 19.175).
+Explain DH (typically 200' AGL) versus MDA and runway environment (14 CFR §91.175).

 Discuss considerations of ILS, backing up with timing for a LOC approach and marker beacons.

 Discuss the ground-based hardware of ILS.
 Discuss usage of the GS indicator.
+- Localizer
+- Glideslope
+- Marker Beacons & Compass Locators
+- Approach lights assisting in transition from instrument -> visual flight

 Discuss sensitivity of the ILS (ILS = 2.5° deflection either side, GS = 1.4° deflection either side).